opdev1004/opdev1004.com/contents/windows/1-my-computer-wakes-up-from-sleep-mode-win.md

 <!--
 {
-  "title": "My computer wakes up from sleep mode, windows", "published": "November 08, 2024",
+  "title": "My computer wakes up from sleep mode, windows", "time": "2024-11-08T19:00:00.000Z",
-  "description": "My computer has been waken up sometimes from sleep mode.
+  "description": "My computer wakes up from sleep mode, windows My computer has been waken up sometimes from sleep mode.
 And I was always thinking maybe there's USB connection problem.
-However I found a real reason why it does that..."
+However I found a real reason why it does that.
+If I powercfg/lastwake from cmd, I can check what caused it to..."
 }
 -->